 Therefore, the wise way of learning Chinese Mandarin is never to skip the learning of Chinese characters.
 We listed out these 6 BEST WAYS TO LEARN CHINESE CHARACTERS for your reference, so you can ease some tension on the journey of learning.

 – Don’t be afraid of speaking Chinese

-Practising makes perfect.
+Practicing makes perfect.
 The reason why you’re learning a new language is not only about learning a different culture but also how to use it properly.
 Speaking the language is the most effective way of applying it in communication.
-Besides, it is also the most effective way of training and improving your Chinese language skill, especially by speaking the language in real circumstance.
-It could be difficult to have a proper conversation with a native Chinese speaker for practising when you’re not in China.
+Besides, it is also the most effective way of training and improving your Chinese language skill, especially by speaking the language in real circumstances.
+It could be difficult to have a proper conversation with a native Chinese speaker for practice when you’re not in China.
 But it is still possible for you to find a professional instructor online.
 There are lots of online Chinese lesson platforms you can reach to, to distinguish which one is reliable enough, you may check out these SIX QUESTIONS TO ASK WHEN CHOOSING ONLINE CHINESE CLASSES

 To facilitate your learning process of Mandarin Chinese, there are some useful tips for you: